 How do I register for the LSAT?

-Starting with the August 2023 LSAT, most test takers will have the choice of whether to take the test at home, proctored by a live, remote proctor, or in person at a Prometric digital testing center.
-We are adding this option in response to test taker feedback.
+Most test takers have the choice of taking their test in an online, live remote-proctored environment, or in person at a Prometric digital testing center.
 Our goal is to give test takers the choice of whichever option works best for them.

 Will I be able to choose my testing day and time?

-Regardless of whether you choose to test online in a live, remotely proctored format or in person at a test center, you will have the opportunity to choose the day and time that works best for your schedule from the available options.
+Regardless of whether you choose to test online in a live, remote-proctored environment or in person at a test center, you will have the opportunity to choose the day and time that works best for your schedule from the available options.

 You can find the date that scheduling opens for each test by clicking the links at Upcoming LSAT Dates.
 Additionally, LSAT registrants will be notified via email when scheduling opens for their administration.